sixdimensionalarray/esxidown/README.md

 This script can be used to help shut down virtual machines, for example, in the case of a power outage.

 Deploy the two scripts on an ESXi 5.1 (or greater) attached datastore.
-Make sure they are executable (chmod +x) by root.
+Make sure they are executable (chmod +x) by the user who will be running the script.

 Get the VM IDs using vim-cmd vmsvc/getallvms and customize the esxidown.sh script.